olesyapro888/Amazon-reviews-Analysis_cloud-ETL_PySpark_AWS_SQL/README.md

-# Amazon Vine Analysis.
-The project 16 of the University of Toronto.
+# Amazon reviews of paid Amazon Vine program Analysis using PySpark, and the ETL with AWS RDS instance, SQL, pgAdmin.

 ## `-Contents-`

 - [Overview of the Amazon Vine Analysis](#Overview-of-the-Amazon-Vine-Analysis)